-There are thousands of different roles here at Surrey County Council and if you're considering applying then we would certainly welcome your application.
-We recognise that for many of you, this could be a first job or maybe the first time you've applied for a role in a long time and for that reason, we have listed below some guidelines and advice for when you're applying.
+There are thousands of different job roles within Surrey County Council, and if you'd like to apply for a vacancy we would certainly welcome your application.
+We recognise that for some of you this will be your first job, or maybe the first time you've applied for a role in a long time, and so we are providing here some guidance and advice for applying.

-The guidance has been divided to cover each step of the application journey:
+The guidance covers different elements of the application journey:

 The job description gives information about the duties of the job for which you are applying, who you would report to and where you would work.

 The selection criteria outlines the experience, skills and qualifications we are looking for to fulfil the requirements of the job.
-The information given in your application is matched against the selection criteria to decide whether to invite you to interview.
+The information you provide in your application is matched against the selection criteria to determine whether to invite you to interview.

-We recommend you thoroughly reading both of these to ensure you have a full understanding of what the job entails as not only will this help in your application but will allow you to apply for roles that are suitable for you.
+We recommend you carefully read through both the job description and selection criteria to ensure you have a full understanding of what the job entails.
+This will help you write your application as well as apply for roles that are suitable for you.

-Once you've found the job that interests you and prepared your personal statement you can apply online.
-You can register so that your information is stored for this job and future applications.
+Once you've found the job that interests you and have prepared your personal statement, you can apply online.
+If you register, your information will be stored for this job and future applications.

 For the application form you will need to have to hand: